b. 1996, Dhaka, Bangladesh.

 Majors: History, Philosophy, and Near & Middle Eastern Civilizations

-Selected Awards: New College Registrars’ Graduation Award in the Humanities (2018), University of Toronto Undergraduate Grant (travel expenses provided to attend an exhibition of my art in New York – 2017), Paul Matthews Memorial Scholarship in the Humanities (2017), Course Award for ‘Film Cultures I’ (2017), New College Student Council In-Course Scholarship (2016), Paul Matthews Memorial Scholarship in the Humanities (2015), and Dean’s List (2014-18)
+Selected Awards: New College Registrars’ Graduation Award in the Humanities (2018), University of Toronto Undergraduate Grant, Paul Matthews Memorial Scholarship in the Humanities (2017), Course Award for ‘Film Cultures I’ (2017), New College Student Council In-Course Scholarship (2016), Paul Matthews Memorial Scholarship in the Humanities (2015), and Dean’s List (2014-18)

 Mahdi Chowdhury.
 “Satyajit Ray in Western Film Criticism, 1957-1958.” in Caméra Stylo.
 (Vol. 18), 2018